michaelhsmart/Docker-TF-Dev-Notes/docker.md

 separate things.

-The main mechanism behind `virtualenv` is to just recognize that most of the potential problems with package conflicts come from the `PATH` and `PYTHONHOME` environment variables.
-If you manage these variables properly, then you can make sure that your applications are looking in the desired place for the interpreter and  dependencies that they need.
+The main mechanism behind `virtualenv` is to just recognize that most of the potential problems with package conflicts flow through the `PATH` and `PYTHONHOME` environment variables.
+If you manage these variables properly, then you can manipulate applications to looking in the desired place for the interpreter and  dependencies that they need.
 The other dependency versions may still be on your machine, but adjusting these environment variables prevents your application from finding them.
-On the other hand, the Docker approach to this problem creates an OS virtualization that only has the desired versions in it in the first place so that the application observes no version conflicts.
+On the other hand, the Docker approach to this problem creates a virtualization that only has the desired versions in the first place so that there is no undesired version for the application to find.
 Further, Docker's isolation goal separates much more than just the application dependencies.
 You could still thoroughly wreck your setup from within an activated virtualenv, whereas the host machine has much more protection from code within a docker container.
 Docker's isolation of the Python environment is